Alzheimer’s wandering is dangerous

 You might feel safer if your older adult wears a GPS tracking device at all times.
 A wearable GPS device like a wristband sends out tracking signals that can be followed by rescue personnel.

-Some local law enforcement agencies offer locator services like SafetyNet or Project Lifesaver.
 If your older adult won’t tolerate a wearable tracker, consider the SmartSole.
 It’s a GPS tracker that’s hidden in shoe insoles.

 7. Hide keys, purses, wallets